Avaiga/taipy-getting-started/steps/explain_md/step_8_write_data.md

 """
 ```

-`create_scenario` function is almost the same as before whereas there have been some addition made to the `submit` function.
+`create_scenario` function is almost the same as before whereas some additions have been made to the `submit` function.

 ```python
 def create_scenario():